 Fairtrade & Shade Grown

-CEPROAP are seated in the region of Pichanaki, the coffee here is grown at 1650m above sea level by smallholder producers who hand pick the beans in June-October, wash, clean by hand and then sun dry their harvest.
+CEPROAP are seated in the region of Pichanaki, the coffee here is grown 1650m above sea level by smallholder producers who hand pick the beans between June and October.
+Every bean is washed and cleaned by hand before the harvest is layed out to dry in the sun.

-FEDECOCAQUA are located across Huehuetenango, Cobán, Verapaces, Retalhuleu, San Marcos, and Zacapa and coffee here is grown at 1900m above sea level by a large number of smallholder coffee producers who hand pick the beans in January-June, wash, clean by hand and sun dry their harvest.
+FEDECOCAQUA are located across Huehuetenango, Cobán, Verapaces, Retalhuleu, San Marcos, and Zacapa.
+Coffee here is grown at 1900m above sea level by a large number of smallholder coffee producers who hand pick the beans between January-June, wash, clean by hand and sun dry their harvest.

 KCFCS or Kibinge Coffee Farmers Co-operative Society is a coffee farmers organisation located 150 km south-west of Uganda’s capital Kampala, in Bukomansimbi District, Kibinge sub-county.
 The special geographic position of Kibinge, just below the equator, allows coffee to be harvested twice a year.
 This region ordinarily produces some of the finest Robusta coffee in the world, with hard beans, which give an even roast and a mild, soft, sweet and neutral taste.
 The coffee is grown at 1250m above sea level and hand picked from May until September and then again from October until January.